 A thank you is great, but showing appreciation to colleagues, friends, and family for something they’ve done for you is even more satisfying!
 In a professional context, showing gratitude is happening too little for different reasons: it’s uncommon (regarded as not done, not part of the culture, etc.).
 Although said and proven in research, showing gratitude is a tremendous intrinsic incentive: this is essential to keep your employees motivated!
 Organizations should be as aware of intrinsic motivators as extrinsic motivators.

 Discover “Kudo Cards”

-Management 3.0 provides you with this kind of Kudo card that makes it easy to get started!
+Management 3.0 provides this kind of Kudo card, making it easy to start!
 You can buy the Kudo cards or download and print them yourself.
-The idea is that anyone can take, write and give a Kudo card at any time – or you can collect them at regular moments to distribute the Kudos (for example, as part of the retrospective).
-Or you can stick up on the wall.
+The idea is that anyone can take, write, and give a Kudo card at any time, or you can collect them at regular intervals to distribute the Kudos (for example, as part of the retrospective).
+Or you can stick it up on the wall.

 You can easily create the Kudo box yourself.
-As I did: take a shoebox and make it colourful!
+As I did, take a shoebox and make it colorful!
 See the pictures below!
-The thank you and achievement cards are available to everyone.
+The thank you, and achievement cards are available to everyone.

 How to begin?

-The best way to introduce this practise is to start yourself!
+The best way to introduce this practice is to start yourself!
 Give an example!
-We’ve created this practice in our team, try to make it visible for others and inspire others to participate or make a Kudo box for their team!
+We’ve created this practice in our team, and we try to make it visible for others and inspire others to participate or make a Kudo box for their team!